-86. The function of the audit, governance and standards committee is set out in the council's constitution.
+90. The function of the standards committee is set out in the council's constitution.
 It has a role in offering guidance on the content and working of this protocol, although it will not arbitrate, except in considering cases relating to potential breaches of the code of conduct for members.